 K: The kindness and appreciation of the Guatemalan people were beyond what I could have ever expected.
 The closeness of the communities and the bonds formed, both with the Timmy Global staff and general volunteers, was amazing.
-Although they may not be as fortunate to have access to the things that we seem so accustom to in the United States, you realize they aren’t missing these materialistic things either.
+Although they may not be as fortunate to have access to the things that we seem so accustomed to in the United States, you realize they aren’t missing these materialistic things either.
 A different perspective truly opens your eyes when realizing what is important in life.

 What is your favorite memory from your trip?

-J: Hmmm, I think one of my favorite memories from the trip was when I was running the patient flow at clinic one day and needed to help an elderly lady to a seat in the waiting area.
+J: Hmmm, I think one of my favorite memories from the trip was when I was running the patient flow at the clinic one day and needed to help an elderly lady to a seat in the waiting area.
 She was almost totally blind and her husband (her guide) was being seen by the doctor.
 She grabbed ahold of my hand so tightly, me, a complete stranger from a different country.
 That kind of trust really moved me.
 We were in it together for those few minutes and I felt honored to be entrusted with guiding her to her seat.
 It seems like such a small gesture now, but I think it represents the bigger purpose of the Timmy clinics and the trust and kindness we saw from everyone, all week in Guatemala.

 K: There are so many memories from my trip, it is honestly hard to pick just one.
 I would say my top three memories were interacting with the patients one on one and truly getting to know them and understand their needs, getting to work with such amazing volunteers and the Timmy Global staff, and experiencing communities that were so rich in culture.